walmartlabs/lacinia/docs/tutorial/game-data.rst

 Instead, we'll create an EDN file with some test data in it, and wire that up to the schema.
-We can fuss with database and all that later in the tutorial.
+We can fuss with database access and all that later in the tutorial.

 cgg-data.edn
 ------------